JuusoRanne/omarchy-zellij-themes/README.md

 ## What This Does

-This project provides automatic theme synchronization between Omarchy (a theme manager for terminal applications) and Zellij (a terminal multiplexer).
+This project provides automatic theme synchronization between Omarchy and Zellij.
 When you switch themes using Omarchy, your Zellij theme automatically updates to match.

 The setup consists of two components: